NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Thunder God's Fan.md

-**Prerequisites** Wind God's Fan
+**Prerequisites** Tengu Feather Fan
 * * *
 Your fan unleashes the fury of the storm.
 You can use the Wave Fan activation one additional time per day.
-Add a 5th-rank [[Lightning Bolt|Lightning Bolt]] spell to the spells contained within your fan.
+Add a 5th-rank [[Spells/Lightning Bolt|Lightning Bolt]] spell to the spells contained within your fan.

 *Source: Pathfinder Player Core 2*
 *ORC*